SWEG-2015EC-Batch/Code-Warrior/ETS1305_15_TEWODROS_GEBRETSADIK/Activity 3.1/Character identifier/Character identifier .md

 Step 3- check the input data if it is letter, digit (odd,even) or special character

-  -if it is letter then check it whether it is  vowel or consonant
+  - if it is letter then check it whether it is  vowel or consonant

   - if  it is digit then check it Whether it is odd or even